tmcgilchrist/okra/docs/engineers-manual.md

   - title: "Improve OKRA (#123)"
 ```

-More information about the configuraiton file is provided [here](configuration-file.md).
+More information about the configuration file is provided [here](configuration-file.md).

 ## Linting your weekly report